MichaelJMerritt/Portfolio/README.md

 Once the data is in a useable form and well understood it can be used to find indicators that are shown to signal changes.
 This can be accomplished with simple algorithms for data that is well understood or with machine learning techniques if there are many seemingly unrelated features that affect the decision.

 In this case the indicator we want is a simple but effective indicator called on-balance volume that is a function of the stock's price and its trade volume.
 It is calculated first instantaneously and then as a one week moving average and a two week moving average.
 A crossing of the two averages is flagged as an important event.
-Since the crossings are of importance and not the actual value the OBV data is scaled down to fit on the same chart as the stock price line in black.

 ![Image of DataFrame](https://michaeljmerritt.github.io/Portfolio/Images/tempdfa.jpg)

 Once the calculations are complete it is a good idea to test the algorithm to make sure it is able to find the desired indicators.
+Since the crossings are of importance and not the actual value the OBV data is scaled down to fit on the same chart as the stock price line in black for easier viewing.
 In this case not every event that is flagged by the algorithm is important, however any general trajectory change in the stock price seems to be close to an indicator.
 After a number of iterations I am happy with this set of curves and how they can indicate potential changes in the stock price.

 ![Image of Chart](https://michaeljmerritt.github.io/Portfolio/Images/test.jpg)